 The saying “time is money” really does apply to digital marketing, and in hyper-competitive spaces, every little win you have over your competition helps.

 That’s why I was surprised that overall, the Fortune 100 seemed to miss the mark with their site speed and technical optimizations.
 Granted – and this is admittedly a big caveat – I only looked at their digital doorstop, the homepage, and I suspect for at least some of these companies that isn’t as big a deal.

 But for any website, your homepage is the digital introduction to your company.
 Get this wrong, and you’re leaving potential positives out of your first impression … and potential revenue heading back to Google’s search results.

 So, ready to focus on improving your website?
 Here’s a few suggestions:

 - Run a test on WebPageTest or Google’s Site Speed tools to get a feel for your own site

 - Grab this Chrome extension that measures Core Web Vitals while you browse

-- See what our inbound marketing consulting can do for your website (and so much more) … or check out some of our other services and online training.
-Marketing’s much more than a website!
+- See what our digital advertising consulting can do for your website (and more) … or check out some of our other services and online training.
+Marketing is much more than a website!